-Dr. Pamela Beach is an Assistant Professor in Language and Literacy at the Faculty of Education, Queen’s University.
+Dr. Pamela Beach is an Associate Professor in Language and Literacy at the Faculty of Education, Queen’s University.
 Pamela completed her MA in Child Study and Education at the Dr. Eric Jackman Institute of Child Study, University of Toronto and her PhD in Developmental Psychology and Education at the Ontario Institute for Studies in Education, University of Toronto.
-Pamela has nearly a decade of elementary classroom experience, teaching a range of grades and subject areas from junior kindergarten to seventh grade.
+Pamela has a decade of elementary classroom experience, teaching a range of grades and subject areas from junior kindergarten to seventh grade.
 Her background as an elementary teacher has influenced her research which centres on the dissemination of research-informed literacy practices.
-Pamela’s work explores how online and multimedia resources can be used in teacher education and professional development.
-Pamela uses web analytics, screen-capture technology, the virtual revisit think aloud, and eye-tracking technology to study teacher cognition and learning.
-She has been involved in the development of a multimedia website for K-6 literacy teachers called The Balanced Literacy Diet: Putting Research into Practice in the Classroom (www.LitDiet.org).
-One of her current projects is a SSHRC-funded pan-Canadian study examining how teachers self-direct their learning in online environments.
+Pamela’s work has explored how online and multimedia resources can be used in teacher education and professional development.
+She uses web analytics, screen-capture technology, the virtual revisit think aloud, and eye-tracking technology to study teacher cognition and learning.
+Pamela is currently working on a project exploring instructional approaches to early literacy across different types of early learning programs.
+Read about this project on her blog.

-Allie Minuk is a Master of Education student at Queen’s University.
-Since receiving both a Bachelor of Arts in Psychology and Bachelor of Education from Queen’s, Allie has worked as a kindergarten teacher, special educator, program administrator and, most recently, a teaching and research assistant.
+Allie Minuk is a PhD student at Queen’s University.
+Allie has worked as a kindergarten teacher, special educator, program administrator and, most recently, a teaching and research assistant.
 These experiences have helped to shape Allie’s research, which focuses on the inclusion of students with autism spectrum disorder in Ontario’s public schools.
 Though Allie’s aim is to improve learning outcomes for students with special needs, she is also interested in and involved with projects pertaining to literacy instruction, technology as a teaching tool, international education and pre-service teacher training.

 Barbara Mendes has dedicated over 10 years to learning, advocating, and researching learning disabilities, specifically Dyslexia.
 Research has shown that even the most severely impaired student has a right and a path to unlocking their potential.
 Proficient reading requires a plethora of skills to play into each other.
 Detangling which skills to harness as compensating strengths and which to remediate is essential to successful reading interventions.
 As a parent, an instructor, and as a student, Barbara’s research looks at morphological awareness based instruction for students with dyslexia as an essential component of remediation.

-Dr. Jen McConnel is an Assistant Professor of English Education at Longwood University in Virginia.
-She is a former ELA teacher, and her research interests include academic writing, children’s and young adult literature, and teacher professional learning.
+Dr. Jen McConnel is a former ELA teacher, and her research interests include academic writing, children’s and young adult literature, and teacher professional learning.
 She has collaborated with Dr. Beach on a number of projects focused on teacher professional development and learning, including exploring pre-service and in-service teachers’ reading processes using eye tracking and the virtual revisit think aloud.
 She was a member of the Canadian Financial Literacy Project team from 2018-2020, where she focused on conducting interviews and virtual revisit think alouds with in service teachers about their experiences navigating the Canadian Financial Literacy Database.
 Most recently, she assisted the research team investigating teacher’s shifting perceptions of reading instruction over the course of a week-long professional development opportunity.